|

 The adoption of data science in environmental and earth sciences, physical geography, humanities, and social sciences, has begun to emerge as a self-contained discipline only recently, demonstrating exceptional efficiency in addressing the complexity of the investigated phenomena.
 This trend encourages contemporary scientists to collaborate with disciplines that may initially appear distant from their own expertise.
 Such an interdisciplinary openness is of growing significance as society struggles to respond to the implication of anthropogenic pressures on different issues, including natural hazards and climate change, or the harmful impacts of human activities on biodiversity, water and air quality, and human health.
 Therefore, there is a real need for the development of novel techniques that facilitate the extraction of insights from data and the subsequent transformation of this information into actionable knowledge.

-- Theoretical perspective of the role of geoenvironmental data and other source of information for the characterization, analysis, and modelling of the geosphere and the anthroposphere, from historical times to the present.
+The main topics will be: - Theoretical perspective of the role of geoenvironmental data and other source of information for the characterization, analysis, and modelling of the geosphere and the anthroposphere, from historical times to the present. - The derivation of quantitative data from historical documents will also be introduced in this first part of the seminar, crucial for stimulating open discussions among the participants. - Practical concepts and environmental applications of the main techniques of analysis in Geo-Data Science, in particular geostatistics and machine learning.

 Suitable for: advanced Master, early PhD students and junior researchers in Earth/Environmental Sciences, Biology and Spatial ecology, Physical geography, and equivalent disciplines.
 Students in Architecture, Humanities, Planning and Arts related disciplines can also apply.
 The participants should have a good knowledge of mathematics and statistics; skills in geographical information systems and notions in R programming language are also required.